Infundibulicybe gibba: Description

 There is no ring or other veil remnant.
 The stem is white or whitish and about 2–8 cm long and 1 cm in diameter.

 The white gills are crowded and very decurrent (running down the stem).

-It has a faint "cyanic" smell, like new-mown hay, and the taste is mild.
-However, there is also a central European variety "adstringens" which has an unpleasant taste.
+It has a faint "cyanic" smell, like new-mown hay, and the flavour is mild, but the central European variety adstringens has an unpleasant taste.

-The tear-shaped spores are white and around 5.5–8 µm by 4–5 µm.
+The tear-shaped spores are white and around 5.5–8 μm by 4–5 μm.
+The spore print is white.